neondatabase/website/content/docs/guides/wundergraph.md

 The following steps describe how to set up your Wundergraph project locally and configure access to Neon.

 1. In WunderGraph Cloud, select your project and click **View Git repository** to view your WunderGraph project repository.
-2. Clone the repository and open it in your favorite IDE.
+2. Clone the repository and open it in your IDE.
+For example:

 	```bash
 	git clone https://github.com/<user>/wundergraph.git